A generalisation of the deformation variety

+We will consider two examples of this phenomenon.
+The first is somewhat artificial but demonstrates the phenomenon well, and we will return to it in Section \ref{Example, part 2} to show how the extended deformation variety solves the problem.
+In Section \ref{8 20} we will see a more natural occurrence of the issue, in the calculation of the $\PSL$ A-polynomial for the knot $8_{20}$.\\

-We give an example of two tetrahedralisations of a manifold such that the deformation variety for one tetrahedralisation contains an entire component that does not appear in the deformation variety for the other tetrahedralisation.
-We consider the punctured torus bundle $M_{LLR}$ with monodromy given by $LLR$ (see for example, Gu\'eritaud \cite{gueritaud_torus_bundles} for the notation), and show two tetrahedralisations of this punctured torus bundle, $\mathcal{T}_4$ and $\mathcal{T}_5$ (neither of which is canonical) in figure \ref{LLR_4_vs_5_tetra.pdf}.
-Vertices of the triangulation of the torus boundary correspond to edges of the tetrahedralisation, and we can read off the gluing equation from the corners of triangles incident to vertices.
+In this section we give an example of two triangulations of a manifold such that the deformation variety for one triangulation contains an entire component that does not appear in the deformation variety for the other triangulation.
+We consider the punctured torus bundle $M_{LLR}$ with monodromy given by $LLR$ (see for example, Gu\'eritaud \cite{gueritaud_torus_bundles} for the notation), and show two triangulations of this punctured torus bundle, $\mathcal{T}_4$ and $\mathcal{T}_5$ (with 4 and 5 tetrahedra respectively, neither is canonical) in Figure \ref{LLR_4_vs_5_tetra.pdf}.
+Vertices of the triangulation of the torus boundary correspond to edges of the triangulation, and we can read off the gluing equation from the corners of triangles incident to vertices.
 We see both ends of each edge so each equation appears twice. \\

 For $\mathfrak{D}(M_{LLR};\mathcal{T}_4)$ we obtain the following gluing equations:

 One gluing equation always depends on the others, so we discard the last of these and the others simplify to:

 The variety consists of two 1-dimensional components, one of which contains the complete structure, and the other of which satisfies the extra condition that $hk=1$.
 Then these equations become: